KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found 'Magic Mirror' in file `MMM-EveryNews.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.
+5. Recommendation: Found 'axios' in file `sources.json`: Replace it with built-in fetch.

 ## [MMM-EyeCandy by mykle1](https://github.com/mykle1/MMM-EyeCandy)